Lornatang/SSRGAN-PyTorch/README.md

 Recent work has largely focused on minimizing the mean squared reconstruction error.
 The resulting estimates have high peak signal-to-noise ratios, but they are often lacking high-frequency details and are perceptually unsatisfying in the sense that they fail to match the fidelity expected at the higher resolution.
-In this paper, we present SRGAN, a generative adversarial network (GAN) for image super-resolution (SR).
+In this paper, we present SSRGAN, a generative adversarial network (GAN) for image super-resolution (SR).
 To our knowledge, it is the first framework capable of inferring photo-realistic natural images for 4x upscaling factors.
 To achieve this, we propose a perceptual loss function which consists of an adversarial loss and a content loss.
 The adversarial loss pushes our solution to the natural image manifold using a discriminator network that is trained to differentiate between the super-resolved images and original photo-realistic images.
 In addition, we use a content loss motivated by perceptual similarity instead of similarity in pixel space.
 Our deep residual network is able to recover photo-realistic textures from heavily downsampled images on public benchmarks.
-An extensive mean-opinion-score (MOS) test shows hugely significant gains in perceptual quality using SRGAN.
+An extensive mean-opinion-score (MOS) test shows hugely significant gains in perceptual quality using SSRGAN.
-The MOS scores obtained with SRGAN are closer to those of the original high-resolution images than to those obtained with any state-of-the-art method.
+The MOS scores obtained with SSRGAN are closer to those of the original high-resolution images than to those obtained with any state-of-the-art method.

 ### Model Description